Write thoughts, not words

 Sometimes, I would get carried away and would write nonstop, but at the end of the passage I always read the text back and forth, trimming words and phrases along the way until only the ideas and thoughts shine through, with the language invisible.

 Another point I realised was that many of the "intellectual" and "morally uplifting" stuff I stole were actually worthless motherhood statements.
-Richard Lim, my former section editor in the newspaper office where I once sacrificed my waking and sleeping hours, pointed out that my writing often consisted of motherhood statements, as idiotic and barren as "breast feeding is good for you," "smoking is bad for everyone," "the customer as king," and the worst of them all, "time heals all wounds."
-When your heart is broken by a thoughtless pretty girl, and your legs are broken by a thoughtless drunk motorist, time certainly won't heal all wounds.
+Richard Lim, my former section editor in the newspaper office where I once sacrificed two decades of my waking and sleeping hours, pointed out that my writing often consisted of motherhood statements, as idiotic and barren as “breast feeding is good for you”, “the customer is always right”, and the worst of all, “time heals all wounds”.

-Keep writing, anyway, and rewriting, and trimming, and weeding, until only your real thoughts and ideas are left. -- Francis Chin, July 21, 2003
+Keep writing, anyway, and re-writing, and trimming, and weeding, until only your real thoughts and ideas and plots and story plots are left.

-Bystander front page | Life is more than a video-recording
+Contents | Life is more than a video-recording